 What happens behind the scenes when a video is recorded?
 How does it reach potential audiences?
 In this blog, we are going to first provide a simple overview of the video streaming process and then discuss the different types of streaming (live and on-demand).
 Lastly, the blog will briefly discuss the different technologies used in video streaming and how you can leverage such technologies to stream video to your potential audiences.

-The aim of this blog is to help you better understand the video streaming market, and you can then better choose the applications that are best suited for you.
+The aim of this blog is to help you better understand the video streaming market, and it can also serve as a guide if your organization needs to implement a video streaming solution.

 What is Video Streaming?